SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture4_Database_Storage_II.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-05-06%2019-01-10.png)

-   In a log structure system, CRUD is simplified to two basic operatons:
+   In a log structure system, CRUD is simplified to two basic operations:
    1. PUT (insert or update)
    2. DEL (delete)
       > `DEL` can be seen as a special kind of `PUT`, it `PUT`s a special value,